ataraxus/meshdoxer/README.md

 # meshdoxer

-Docker Container for Meshmixer
+A Docker Container for Meshmixer.

-Meshmixer does not work with current ubuntu distributions. mesdoxer will install docker or use an existing docker installation and create a container with a minimal ubuntu 14.04 installation which will be used to run Meshmixer
+Meshmixer does not work with current ubuntu distributions. _meshdoxer_ will install Docker or use an existing Docker installation and create a Container with a minimal Ubuntu 14.04 installation which will be used to run Meshmixer

+Please execute `meshdoxer` only in its home folder.

-use ./meshdoxer.sh install to setup the Container use ./meshdoxer.sh to start Meshmixer
+Use `./meshdoxer.sh` install to setup the Container

+Use `./meshdoxer.sh` to start Meshmixer

-since Meshmixer is running isolated in its container meshdoxer will mount the 'exchange' folder in which can be used to exchange files with the host system.
+Since Meshmixer is running isolated in its Container _meshdoxer_ will mount the `exchange` folder which can be used to exchange files with the host system.